enessyarali/Easy-Warehouse/GUIPrototype.md

 All pages are characterized by the same navigation bar.
 A user button on the right side shows a quick-access profile menu.

-# Maybe add here all variants of chair page? idk

 ## Orders history

 ![Orders history page](./GUI/My-orders.png "Orders history page")